expressjs/expressjs.com/4x/en/api/router-use.md

+Uses the given middleware `function`, with optional mount path `path`, that defaults to "/".

-The interface is similar to [app.use()](#app.use).
-A simple example and usecase is described below, read the [app.use()](#app.use) documentation for the details.
+This method is similar to [app.use()](#app.use).
+A simple example and usecase is described below.

-Use the given middleware `function`, with optional mount `path`, defaulting to "/".
+See [app.use()](#app.use) for more information.

 Middleware is like a plumbing pipe, requests start at the first middleware you define and work their way "down" the middleware stack processing for each path they match.

 ```js
 var express = require('express');